How do you fix a boring meeting?

 What Are Some Things You Can Do?

-Here are a few things I’ve taken from years of performing for corporate events.
+Here are a few things I’ve taken from years of doing magic at corporate events.
 All of these are things I’ve seen and they really work.

 Once I performed for a group of people that were having a board meeting.
 I walked into the room and every single person in the room was standing.
 That was the highest energy level I’ve ever seen in a meeting to this day.
 I asked the head of the company why they stand up for meetings.
-His response was, “There’s a lot more interaction and we’ve gotten our best ideas from meetings conducted this way.”
-All I can say is…wow!
+His response was, “There’s a lot more interaction and we’ve gotten our best ideas from meetings done this way.”
+Yeah, that’s worth this whole article.

 2. Gimme a Break!